 - First, take stock of what you already have, and of what needs to be part of your protected core (see previous post)

-- This process is partly about achieving long-term agility – and that, in turn, should be driven by the needs of the individual organisation, and informed by the market or markets in which it operates
+- This process is partly about achieving long-term agility – and that, in turn, should be driven by the needs of the individual organization, and informed by the market or markets in which it operates

 - The best approach isn’t always the best-in-class option.
-All organisations have their own characters, their own expectations and their own drivers.
+All organizations have their own characters, their own expectations and their own drivers.
 For some, early and incremental results will be more important than price, for example.
 For others, the long-term benefits may justify the up-front investment.
 What’s important is what’s fit for purpose in individual circumstances – which is why, in addition…

 - … it’s also important to establish common KPIs, for instance on revenues and on margins.
 Metrics need not only to be consistent across the enterprise, but to be appropriate to the requirements of that enterprise

 - Data, and data quality, are critical.
 It ought to be a given to say so, but it’s the bedrock on which the enterprise is built – and the digital enterprise, in particular.
 Its proper governance is essential, for without it, operations such as predictive analytics in a SAP S/4HANA context will lose value.

 For CFOs in particular, considerations include:

 - The need to establish a business case with clear outcomes that goes beyond the mere imperative to migrate